joelhenryclark123/joelhenryclark123.github.io/_posts/2020-01-03-portfolio.markdown

 I chose GitHub because I prefer the domain name and know it's capable of serving my needs.

 ### What theme do I choose?
 One Google search for "free jekyll themes" led me right [here](https://jekyllthemes.io/free).
-There were a few I liked, but I decided on WowThemes' [Mediumish theme](https://jekyllthemes.io/theme/mediumish) pretty quickly, as I've always been a fan of their minimal, whitespace- and typography-conscious style.
+There were a few I liked, but I decided on WowThemes' [Mediumish theme](https://jekyllthemes.io/theme/mediumish) pretty quickly, as I've always been a fan of Medium's minimal, whitespace- and typography-conscious style.

 Now, it's time for the next step.